-The internal review officer will also advise other affected people of the internal review and ask them for information and/or to attend a site visit.
+The internal review officer will also advise other affected people of the internal review, may provide a copy of the review application and any supporting evidentiary documents, ask them for information and/or request they attend site.

 For example, if you are a builder and apply for an internal review because we directed you to rectify building works (a reviewable decision), the internal review officer will contact the home owner where the alleged defective works are located, to tell them of the internal review, get any information from the home owner that might assist with the internal review and may ask the home owner to attend any site visits, along with you and the internal review officer.
 This is because the home owner will be affected if a different decision is made by the internal review officer, and gives the home owner the opportunity to be involved in the internal review process before the decision is made.

 The internal review officer may also obtain information from our original decision-maker about the reasons for their decision and any information they took into account, including policies, procedures, legislation, facts and circumstances.

 A new decision will be made based on the information previously given to us and any new information you've provided.

 You will be advised of the outcome of the internal review by letter and/or email and, where possible, by phone.